 We develop techniques that integrate biochemistry and computational biology to obtain a comprehensive map of interactions between a proteins and their RNA partners within our cells.
 We developed the individual-nucleotide resolution UV crosslinking and immunoprecipitation of protein-RNA complexes (iCLIP), and a related method called hiCLIP, which reveals the RNA-RNA contacts and higher-order conformation of RNPs.
-We use these methods in collaboration with the group of Nicholas Luscombe to study how the sequence and structure of RNAs defines the composition and function of RNPs.
+We use these methods to study how the sequence and structure of RNAs defines the composition and function of RNPs.

 Cells can change their gene expression by modulating the composition of RNPs.
 Moreover, genetic studies have identified mutations that disrupt RNPs, which often cause neurologic diseases, particularly the motor neuron disease, also referred to as amyotrophic lateral sclerosis (ALS).
-We study this disease in collaboration with the group of Rickie Patani by using induced pluripotent stem cells with specific genetic mutations, and differentiating them into motor neurons.
+We study this disease by using embryonic stem cells with specific genetic mutations, and differentiating them into motor neurons.
 We wish to understand how these mutations affect the assembly of RNPs, thereby initiating the molecular cascade leading to disease.

 We study the following questions:

-- How do RNA-RNA and protein-RNA interactions define the assembly of RNPs, and thereby coordinate RNA processing and regulation?
+- How do RNA-RNA, protein-RNA and protein-protein interactions guide the assembly of RNPs, and thereby coordinate RNA regulation?

-- How do RNPs contribute to neuronal differentiation and function?
+- How does RNA regulation contribute to brain development and function?

 - How do changes in RNA binding sites, especially those driven by transposable elements and cryptic splice sites, contribute to the evolution of RNA-protein networks?